 The annual seedling tree and shrub sales program offers landowners across the state a convenient source of high quality, affordable planting stock for conservation plantings.
 These plantings include hedgerow and windbreak establishment; noise, dust and visual screening; wildlife habitat improvement; living snow fence development; reforestation and afforestation efforts; erosion control projects; and Christmas tree plantations.
 Native and introduced varieties of trees and shrubs are available.
 Tour the CSFS Nursery.

-- Use seedlings for conservation purposes, not landscaping.
+- Use seedlings for conservation practices only

 If you do not qualify, desire larger trees, want landscaping plants or are interested in a species not offered, there are numerous commercial nurseries that should be able to meet your needs.